Managing a SCORM activity

 Gap-Fill activities are another type of SCORM.
 They can be designed in two formats.

-• Fill in All the Gaps, where the user types the answer in a gap and clicks Check to check their answers.
-They can use the Hint button to get a free letter if an answer is difficult to guess.
-They can also click on the [?] button to get a clue, but they will lose points if they use any hints or clues.
+• Fill in All the Gaps, where the users type answers into gaps and click Check to check their answers.
+Students can use the Hint button to reveal a free letter if an answer is difficult to guess, or click on the [?] button to get a clue.
+Using hints or clues may reduce the final score.

-• Gap-Fill with Drop-Downs allows the students to answer questions or complete sentences without having to spell the words, by choosing the answer from a drop-down menu.
+• Gap-Fill with Drop-Downs, where students answer questions or complete sentences by selecting the correct option from a drop-down menu, without needing to spell the words.
 This might be useful at the lower levels.

 Interactive Crosswords